Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 Firstly, they are significantly less crowded than popular options like My Khe beach in Da Nang or An Bang beach in Hoi An.
 Fewer people means a quieter experience overall, which can be great!
 And, since the main beaches in the islands face west instead of east, they also have the benefit of being sheltered from the stronger waves of the East Vietnam Sea. that translates into calmer waters, perfect for a bit of swimming!

-Bãi Chồng and Bãi Làng beaches are both great choices for sandcastles, swimming, and lounging under umbrellas.
-Plus, many of the restaurants along the beach have showers and shaded seating, ideal for a post-snorkel meal.
+Bãi Chồng and Bãi Xep beaches are both great choices for sandcastles, swimming, and relaxing on the sand, but they definitely have different vibes.

 Visit the Cham Museum

 Not to be confused with the Museum of Cham Sculpture in Da Nang, this Cham Museum is a (very) small museum focused on the bio-diversity of the islands and the conservation efforts in place to preserve it.
-There are exhibits including preserved examples of local sea life, displays on the detrimental effects of plastics on coral reefs, and information on the biosphere reserve.
+There are a couple exhibits, including preserved examples of local sea life, displays on the detrimental effects of plastics on coral reefs, and information on the biosphere reserve.

 Get a Glimpse of Village Life